ryanpkennedy/df-healthbench/README.md

 AI-powered medical document processing system using LLMs, RAG, and FHIR standards.
 This README discusses startup, testing, and basic app functionality.
 See `backend/README.md` for comprehensive backend documentation

-To view a quick summary of all of the project tasks that were complete, refer to project_completion.md in this repo.
+To view a quick summary of all of the project tasks that were complete, refer to `project_completion.md` in this repo.
+A detailed breakdown of how I completed each task is available in the `/sprints` folder.

 ## Quick Start with Docker

 The easiest way to run the entire application is with the Make command or Docker Compose.
-Make sure .env is ready to go then simply running `make fresh-start` will start the backend, db and seed the db.
-Then `make test` will run the full pytest test suite.
+Make sure .env is ready to go then simply run `make fresh-start` to start the backend, db and seed the db.
+If you ever want to reset the db, and have a clean start with the app, you can rerun `make fresh-start`.

+Once the app is up and running, then `make test` will run the full pytest test suite.
 A more granular approach is shown below.

 #### 1. Ensure Docker and Docker Compose are installed